lammps/lammps/doc/src/Manual_build.rst

 Building the LAMMPS manual
 **************************

-Depending on how you obtained LAMMPS and whether you have built the manual yourself, this directory has a varying number of sub-directories and files.
+Depending on how you obtained LAMMPS and whether you have built the manual yourself, this directory has a number of sub-directories and files.
 Here is a list with descriptions:

 .. code-block:: bash